dinkosotirov/Blood-Pressure-Chart-Generator/README.md

 - Sit quietly for 5 minutes, feet flat, back supported.
 - Rest the cuff at heart level on bare skin.
 - Avoid caffeine, nicotine and exercise for 30 minutes beforehand.
-- Take at least two readings, 5 minutes apart.
+- Measure at the same time every day.
+- Take multiple readings and record the results.

 ## Blood Pressure Categories